AdobeDocs/analytics-1.4-apis/docs/getting-started/c_best_practices.md

 If you find that another user has submitted a lot of requests \(especially complex requests that take a long time to process\), it is usually a good idea to check with the requestor to make sure that the requests are valid.
 You can cancel waiting requests by using Report.Cancel.

 Note that The API system is throttled on a company level, mainly to prevent DDoS type of attacks or buggy scripts from unnecessarily taxing the system.
 The limit is high enough that 99.9% of the our customers will never hit the limit.
-If you hit this limit, you will receive a Request.OverLimit error message, and you can contact Adobe to have your throttle level increased.
+If you hit this limit, you will receive a Request.OverLimit error message.
+More information about this message is available [here](https://github.com/AdobeDocs/analytics-1.4-apis/blob/master/docs/getting-started/c_Web_Services_Error_Codes.md).

 If your reports are taking a long time to generate, the remaining sections in this document discuss some best practices to reduce the time it takes to generate a report.